The League of Extraordinary Gentlemen (film): Plot

 In 1899, a terrorist group led by the "Fantom" robs the Bank of England for Leonardo da Vinci's blueprints of Venice's foundations, kidnaps German scientists, and destroys a Zeppelin factory in Berlin.
 With the British and German Empires threatening to start a world war, a British emissary named Sanderson Reed travels to Kenya Colony to recruit retired adventurer and hunter Allan Quatermain.
 He initially refuses until assassins attempt to kill him.
 After defeating them, he agrees.
 In London, Quatermain meets Reed's boss "M", who explains that the Fantom intends to profit from the world war and is going to attack the world's leaders at a conference in Venice in three days.
-To prevent this, M forms the League of Extraordinary Gentlemen and recruits Quatermain, Captain Nemo, vampire scientist Mina Harker, and invisible thief Rodney Skinner.
+To prevent this, M forms the League of Extraordinary Gentlemen and recruits Quatermain, Captain Nemo, vampire chemist Mina Harker, and invisible thief Rodney Skinner.

-The League travels to the London Docklands to recruit Dorian Gray, Mina's former lover who is immortal due to a missing cursed portrait.
+The League travels to the London Docklands to recruit Dorian Gray, Mina's former lover, who is immortal due to a missing cursed portrait.
 The Fantom and his assassins attack the League, but U.S. Secret Service Agent Tom Sawyer intervenes and helps them fend off the attack, forcing the Fantom and his men to retreat.
 Sawyer then reveals he was sent by the U.S. to join the effort to stop the Fantom.
 After he and Gray join the League, they capture Edward Hyde in Paris, who transforms back into his alter ego Dr. Henry Jekyll, who also joins the League after being offered amnesty for his crimes.
 While traveling to Venice in Nemo's submarine, the Nautilus, Jekyll experiences trouble controlling Hyde while the other Leaguers deduce a mole is on board after discovering a camera's flash powder residue in the wheelhouse and someone stole a vial of Jekyll's transformation formula.
 Suspicion falls on Skinner, but he is nowhere to be found.